jonnychinhtran/JonnyChinhTran/README.md

 # Agency NB & Onboarding Goal Tracking

 ## Dashboard Objective
-The Agency Onboarding Report gives a high level overview of onboarded agencies.
+The Agency NB & Onboarding Goal Tracking is used to review the engagement levels of appointed agencies and to conduct an overall assessment of onboarding progress.

 ## Business Purpose

+Appointed agency engagement v2 can be viewed by:
+- Appointment Year/Month
+- ASM
+- Domicile State
+- Regional Director

+Agency onboarding can be viewed by:
+- Appointment Year/Month
+- ASM
+- Domicile State
+- Regional Director
+- Network Name
+- Days Left in Onboarding Period
+- Offer Goal Flag
+- NB Effective Policy Goal Flag
+- NB Effective Bundle Goal Flag
-This dashboard allows the Agency team to review all onboarded agencies at a high level, such as by agency count by ASM or Domicile State.
-ITD data is displayed, with a highlight on the current month.

-Agency information can be viewed by:
+The **Agency onboarding information V2** sheet allows the Agency team to review all onboarded agencies at a high level, such as by agency count by ASM or Domicile State.
+ITD data is displayed, with a highlight on the current month and can be viewed by:
 - Appointment Date
-- Attribution Source
-- Affinity Code
 - ASM
 - Domicile State
+- Afinity Code
+- Total Offers
+- Total Policies Sold

 ## Data Sources
 - `branch-dbt-prod.dbt_sigma.sigma_agency_engagement` – ITD Agency Engagement Information.